ysmood/yaku/docs/readme.jst.md

 # Overview

 Yaku is full compatible with ES6's native [Promise][native], but much faster, and more error friendly.
-If you want to learn how Promise works, read the minimum implementation [src/yaku.aplus.js][].
+If you want to learn how Promise works, read the minimum implementation [yaku.aplus][].
 Without comments, it is only 80 lines of code (gzipped size is <%= doc.aplusSize %>KB).
 It only implements the `constructor` and `then`.

 Yaku passed all the tests of [promises-aplus-tests][], [promises-es6-tests][], and even the [core-js tests][].